Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 ### Drop low quality reads and adapter sequences

-Make sure to identify the sequencing platform and the library preparation protocol.
-Generally, the sequencing protocol utilizes the TruSeq Stranded mRNA kit, supported accross a number of Illumina platform.
-This information helps us to identify appropiate adapters that must be trimmed.
-To run this step, a set of adapter sequences needs to be provided as a `.fasta` file, and a list of standard TruSeq adapters are provided as `Illumina_TruSeq_adapters.fasta`.
+Make sure to identify the sequencing platform and the library preparation protocol, this information helps us to identify appropiate adapters and contaminents that must be removed.
+Generally, the sequencing protocol utilizes **TruSeq Stranded mRNA kit**, supported accross a number of Illumina platform.
+A set of standard TruSeq adapters are provided as `Illumina_TruSeq_adapters.fasta`.
+More more details on Illumina adapters visit official documentation.